Let's be real:

 6. Valuing Your Car at Zero

-You should get at least three quotes on the value of your junk car, just do a google search like this one.
+You should get at least three quotes on the value of your junk car.
 It’s better to stop dealing with shady dealers immediately when you suspect they’re taking advantage of you.
 The most common form of dishonest appraisals of a car is telling you that your car isn’t worth anything, but they’ll take it away for free to do you a favor.
 While it may seem like a good idea to let a salvage yard pick up your vehicle for free, it’s not.
 Your car still has some value.
 A car that’s bashed up, leaky, rusted out, or broken down still is worth some money.
 Even an abandoned car that has been rusting in the woods for decades has value as scrap metal, and your car is probably worth much more.
 There are many times buyers will try to undervalue your vehicle to make you think you’re lucky and getting a great deal.
 Anyone that tells you your car is worthless to see if you’ll go for it shouldn’t be trusted.
 Find other salvage yards to do business with.
 While you may not get much money for your car, you’ll likely get enough money to cover a couple car payments on your new vehicle.

 Also some may value it at zero if it is totaled.
-But totaled cars have options too.
+But even totaled cars have options too.

 7. Worthless Free Prizes